TNO/ChaProEV/docs/charging.md

-- **weather:** Parameters related to the weather, such as elements to define what we want to download from various sources, where we store weather data, how we process it, or how we want to label quantititis
+- **weather:** Parameters related to the weather, such as elements to define what we want to download from various sources, where we store weather data, how we process it, or how we want to label quantities
 - **plots:** Parameters for plots (colors, sizes, etc.)